 This bird’s eye view is powerfully complemented with ground film and the story, told by the people within the business, really shines through.

 These days it’s not enough to rely on just one perspective, even if that’s the beauty from above.
 To impress, inform and influence your target audience we will suggest a combination of moving image, complementary soundtrack of ambient sound or music, and explanation and information from those whose story is being told.

 Insured and legal

 And of course, we have all the necessary paperwork in place too.
-In the UK it is a requirement that anyone carrying out aerial work commercially has demonstrated that they are competent to do so, and has registered their UAV with the CAA (Civil Aviation Authority), and has the necessary insurance in place.
-Only then can they be issued with a Permission for Aerial Work, or PFAW.
+In the UK it is a requirement that anyone carrying out aerial work commercially has demonstrated that they are competent to do so, and has registered their company and UAV with the CAA (Civil Aviation Authority), and has the necessary insurance in place.
+Only then can they be issued with a Permission for Commercial Operations, or PfCO (Previously known as a PfAW – permission for aerial work).
 We’ve got ours, passing with flying colours.